zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/snowflake-cortex.md

     4. Cortex Analyst

-3. To see how a Snowflake Cortex Analyst action is called, go to *EXAMPLE_CortexAnalyst_GenerateResponseMessage**, you can do so by looking up for the microflow in the Explorer search box and then click on the microflow.
+3. To see how a Snowflake Cortex Analyst action is called, use the **Explorer** search box to find and open the *EXAMPLE_CortexAnalyst_GenerateResponseMessage** microflow.

    {{< figure src="/attachments/appstore/platform-supported-content/modules/snowflake-rest-sql/CortexAnalystRequestExample.png" >}}

-    This opens the microflow that calls the Snowflake Cortex Analyst function.
+    This microflow calls the Snowflake Cortex Analyst function.

-4. To see how you can modify the statement, check out the *DS_Statement_ML_CreateView_Analyze* example microflow and how the parameters are set at the **Statement_SetUp** step.
+4. To see how you can modify the statement, refer to the *DS_Statement_ML_CreateView_Analyze* example microflow and check how the parameters are set at the **Statement_SetUp** step.

     {{< figure src="/attachments/appstore/platform-supported-content/modules/genai/snowflake/StatementSetup.png" alt="" >}}